withastro/astro/packages/integrations/cloudflare/README.md

 }
 ```

-While this example is trivial, Wasm can be used to accelerate computationally intensive operations which do not involve significant I/O. For example, embedding an image processing library.
+While this example is trivial, Wasm can be used to accelerate computationally intensive operations which do not involve significant I/O such as embedding an image processing library.

 ## Headers, Redirects and function invocation routes